briziorusso/ArgCausalDisco/README.md

     2. Run `experiment_llm.py` to create results, reports and produce `results/ABAPC-LLM/merged_*.csv`.
 2. **Causal-LLM-BFS**:
     1. `cd` to `causal-llm-bfs/`.
     2. Run `run_heuristic_batch.py` with arguments.
 The script will check for already run results in the log and skip those.
 It will only stop until causal-bfs produce an DAG prediction.
+To exclude variable descriptions from the prompts, add the `--exclude_desc` flag.
 E.g.
         ```bash
         python run_heuristic_batch.py --heuristic_dir ../bnlearn --alg llm_bfs_with_statistics --n_samples 5000 --logdir logs
-        python run_heuristic_batch.py --heuristic_dir ../synthetic --alg llm_bfs_with_statistics --n_samples 5000 --logdir logs
+        python run_heuristic_batch.py --heuristic_dir ../synthetic --alg llm_bfs_with_statistics --n_samples 5000 --logdir logs --exclude_desc
         ```
     3. `cd` back to the project root and run `python export_bfs_result.py` to produce `results/causal-bfs-*.csv`.
 3. **Other Baselines**: